Fourth of July shooter on rooftop kills 6 in Chicago's Highland Park suburb | Law-Order

 "It sounded like fireworks going off," said retired doctor Richard Kaufman who was standing across the street from where the gunman opened fire, adding that he heard about 200 shots.
 "It was pandemonium," he said.
 "People were covered in blood tripping over each other.”

 The shooting comes with gun violence fresh on the minds of many Americans.
-A gunman on May 24 murdered 19 school children and two teachers at an elementary school in Uvalde, Texas, just 10 days after a man shot dead 10 people at a grocery store in Buffalo, New York.
+Just hours after the shooting in Highland Park, two Philadelphia police offers were shot near the Benjamin Franklin Parkway as thousands of people celebrated a Fourth of July concert and fireworks show, local officials and media said.
+In May, a gunman murdered 19 school children and two teachers at an elementary school in Uvalde, Texas, just 10 days after a man shot dead 10 people at a grocery store in Buffalo, New York.

 The latest attack is likely to rekindle the debate about gun control and whether stricter measures can prevent mass shootings that happen so frequently in the United States.
 Police said they did not know what the motive was for the shooting in Highland Park on Monday.
 Those wounded ranged in age from 8 to 85, including four or five children.